Spacetime and Physical Equivalence

 Thus, the two models share the $d$-dimensional conformal manifold ${\cal M}$ with its conformal class of metrics $[g]$, the conformal algebra, and the structure of operators, as claimed.
 The conformal algebra and class determine ${\cal H}$, and thereby the valuations of the important subset $\{T_{ij}\}$ of operators of ${\cal Q}$, i.e.~the infinite set of correlation functions $_{{\cal M},[g]}\bra s|\,T_{i_1j_1}(x_1)\cdots T_{i_nj_n}(x_n)\,|s\ket_{{\cal M},[g]}\,$, where $x_1\,\ldots,x_n\in {\cal M}$, for any $n$.
 This infinite set of correlation functions contains important dynamical information about the CFT.\footnote{There is no claim here that my description contains {\it all} of the information about the CFT.
 Nonlocal operators, such as Wilson loops (and perhaps additional states), also need to be compared.} For us, the important point here is that {\it the common core is spatio-temporal.}

-Since my aim is to illustrate the fact that the bare theory contains quantities which can be spatio-temporally interpreted, it will not be necessary to develop the full internal interpretation of the theory.
-Rather, our next question is whether there is an internal interpretation which supports the spatio-temporal interpretation of the above quantities.
+Since my aim is to illustrate the fact that the bare theory contains quantities that can be spatio-temporally interpreted, it will not be necessary to develop the full internal interpretation of the theory.
+Rather, our next question is whether there is an internal interpretation that supports the spatio-temporal interpretation of the above quantities.

 Two salient elements of an {\it internal interpretation} of the bare theory can be recognised.
 Notice that {\it both} models interpret the pair $({\cal M},[g])$ and $T_{ij}$ as representing, respectively: (i) a $d$-dimensional conformal manifold with a conformal class of metrics; (ii) stress, energy and momentum.
 Even if there are other aspects to the internal interpretation of $[g]$ and $T_{ij}$, (i) and (ii) are certainly important elements of it!